Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 [^8]: If XPRI errors are present, you probably didn't add the plugins above as master to your PRP patch plugin as mentioned earlier.
 You should remove all the Cell and Worldspace entries in xedit and start over again with the preparation step, making sure that all the plugins are listed as master files.
 If the XPRI errors are still present, create an issue to me (feeddanoob) or contact me in the Collective Modding Discord (also feeddanoob) and I will try to see what the problem is.
 [^9]: Please note: Some of the parent mods have XPRI errors in them too, example is Nuka World [Pic4](/Patch-Tutorial-Pics/Example_of_Nuka_World_having_XPRI_errors.png) so you can ignore those.
 [^10]: Note: The Maximum Archive Size could be anything your hardware can handle, I am only using the default value that it pops up with.
 The main setting to be focused on is the Compression Setting to none.
 Please note if you do decide to pack into smaller archives that you will have to do additional work for the game to use those smaller archives (I suggest/recommend packing them all in one archive if you can)
+[^11]: For this generation, I only suggest using the CK saving method and not Searges's `05_MergePrevis.pas` script, unlike in the manual.
+If I am reading the script correctly it only copies the winning overrides from the PreVis.esp.
+The thing is the PreVis.esp is usually going to have more Worldspace cells than the PRP patch you are trying to create.
+This can be a problem when you are creating multiple patches and those patches may have .uvd conflicts even though they do not have any worldspace cell conflicts.
+I believe the script is only usefull for full CELL generation (don't quote me on this).